Data frame manipulation with dplyr

 In the command above, the first argument was the data frame, whereas the other arguments were the (unquoted!) names of columns we wanted to keep.

 The order of the columns in the output data frame is exactly as you list them in select(), and doesn’t need to be the same as in the input data frame.
 In other words, select() is also one way to reorder columns.
-In the example above, we moved year to come before country, for example.
+In the example above, we made year appear before country, for example.

 We can also specify columns that should be removed, by prefacing their name with a ! (or a -):